-Soft – you can ise this filter when you want to get rid some blemishes or other unwanted small elements (Pic.
+Soft – you can use this filter when you want to get rid of some blemishes or other unwanted small elements (Pic.
 16,17).
 You see the landscape like throughout dirty glass.

-You can use multi selector to create a copy with modified color balance (Pic.
+You can use the multi-selector to create a copy with a modified color balance (Pic.
 18,19).
-There is many combinations to adjust your image to conditions, which it has been taken.
+There are many combinations to adjust your image to conditions, which it has been taken.

 You can modify your image size as per as below (Pic.
 20).

 You can create copies with enhanced saturation and contrast (Pic.
 21).

 You can use this option to rotate your image.
 You must be aware, that edges of the image will be trimmed to create a rectangular copy (Pic.22,23).